thegovind/agunblock/backend/README.md

 ## Learn More

-Visit [agunblock.com](https://agunblock.com) to see the live application and explore how AI agents can enhance your development workflow.
+Visit [gitagu.com](https://gitagu.com) to see the live application and explore how AI agents can enhance your development workflow.

 ---

-© 2025 Microsoft Corporation.
-AGUnblock is an open source project.
+© 2025 Microsoft Corporation. gitagu is an open source project.